Gemfile of dreams: the libraries we use to build Rails apps

 Topics

-From time immemorial, the Evil Martians team has worked on dozens of Ruby on Rails projects every year.
-Naturally, this process involves a lot of Ruby gems.
-Some reflect our desire to be cutting-edge and to use modern tools (or build our own!)
-Other gems are so flexible they’ve been used in most of our projects.
+Evil Martians has worked on dozens of Ruby on Rails projects every year.
+Naturally, this involves a lot of Ruby gems.
+Some reflect our desire to use modern tools (or build our own!)
+Others are so flexible they’ve been used in most of our projects.
 Our development philosophies, programming habits, and soul are within this universe of Martian gems.
-So what would it look like if they were somehow able to converge into one gemfile—the ideal Martian Gemfile, the toolbox of the extraterrestrial Rails engineer?
+What would it look like if they were somehow able to converge into one gemfile—the ideal Martian Gemfile—the toolbox of the extraterrestrial Rails engineer?

 Notice: This article is regularly updated to reflect the changes in the framework (Rails) and its ecosystem; for details, take a look at the Changelog.